chrisvugrinec/apim-demo/README.md

 ## Intro

+Azure APIM is awesome!!!
+With APIM you can enforce policies on your (API) services and have a unified portal for managing all your APIS.
+You can publish your APIs and enable 3rd parties and developers.
+It is your 1st line defense and you can reuse common functions like : Authentication/ Logging/ Monitoring/Throtteling for all your services.
+For more information have a look at the links below.

 This repo contains a cookbook to get started with APIM.
 It rolls out an AKS and MGMT vnet.
 Deploys an AKS cluster with Ingress controller (linked to internal loadbalancer) and creates and APIM gateway on the management VNET.
 Last steps are dedicated on configuring the services (making them available through APIM) and securing the services with an Authentication policy.